Five Ways Studying the Arts Can Boost Your Career

 “Theatre students use critical thinking as they explore humanistic concerns, develop creativity, interpret human behavior and study historical context,” said Marie McCool, lead theatre manager for STLCC.
 “This builds self-confidence, creates vision, teaches language, memorization and physical expression, provides hands-on technical skills in lighting and construction — all while developing collaboration and problem-solving skills.”

-Leadership is not only about being in charge.
+Leadership isn’t only about being in charge.
 It can also mean speaking clearly, listening to others, taking responsibility and helping a group move toward a shared goal.
-Arts classes give students a place to practice those skills.
+Arts classes give students a place to practice those skills in a real, low-pressure way.

 3. The Arts Teach Collaboration and Feedback